ADB, HSBC to finance $1.2b in trade to boost supplies | The Asian Age Online, Bangladesh

-“This partnership will complement ADB’s own ground-breaking efforts to map the supply chain for products critical to the fight against COVID-19, and to support trade flows that will drive the recovery,” added the ADB official.
+"This partnership will complement ADB's own ground-breaking efforts to map the supply chain for products critical to the fight against COVID-19, and to support trade flows that will drive the recovery," added the ADB official, reports BSS.

 The move comes shortly after the World Trade Organization, the International Chamber of Commerce, and B20 warned in a joint statement of a trade finance shortfall totaling between $2 trillion and $5 trillion that could impede the ability of trade to support the global economic recovery.